flyway/flywaydb.org/documentation/configuration/secretsManagement.md

 ## Google Cloud Secret Manager

-Flyway integrates with [Google CLoud Secret Manager](https://cloud.google.com/secret-manager/) (GCSM) in order to allow users to store Flyway configuration parameters securely.
+Flyway integrates with [Google Cloud Secret Manager](https://cloud.google.com/secret-manager/) (GCSM) in order to allow users to store Flyway configuration parameters securely.
 This can be used to securely read license keys without storing them in application configuration, and other configuration parameters can also be stored and read such as your database password or Flyway placeholders.

 Parameters stored in secrets in GCSM are read with the highest priority and will override all other configurations.